The Linera Manual

 If one block on a particular height is certified, no other block on the same height is.

-These properties are guaranteed to hold as long as two third of the validators (weighted by their stake) follow the protocol.
+These properties are guaranteed to hold as long as two thirds of the validators (weighted by their stake) follow the protocol.
 In the future, deviating from the protocol may cause a validator to be considered malicious and to lose their stake.

 Validators also play a role in the liveness of the system by making sure that the history of the chains stays available.
 However, since validators do not propose blocks on most chains (see next section), they do not guarantee that any particular operation or message will eventually be executed on a chain.
 Instead, chain owners decide whether and when to propose new blocks, and which operations and messages to include.
 The current implementation of the Linera client automatically includes all incoming messages in new blocks.
 The operations are the actions the chain owner explicitly adds, e.g. transfer.